 Modulation effects are excellent creative tools, allowing you to either subtly or radically alter the sound of your guitar.
 If you’re stuck in a rut, or trying to solve a particular songwriting dilemma, using one of these types of modulation can provide inspiration.
 Chorus, flanger, and phaser all provide a sense of movement as part of your playing, which can liven up even the simplest lick.

 If all of these are a little too expensive for your tastes, check out our list of the top 15 best cheap effects pedals for something a little more wallet-friendly.
+For even cheaper effects, try our top ten best cheap multi-effects pedals.

 Here’s our list of the top 15 best chorus, flanger, and phaser pedals to add intrigue to your guitar tone: